I, Claudius (TV series): Cast

-note: episodes are the American cut not the original British cut - the difference is the first, double length, episode, A Touch of Murder, is spit into 2, normal length episodes, A Touch of Murder & Family Matters, meaning that every subsequent episode number is 1 higher in the American cut than the British cut, so the total number of episodes is 13 in the American cut and 12 in the British cut.
+Note: episodes are the American cut, not the original British cut – the difference is the first, double length, episode, "A Touch of Murder", is split into 2, normal length episodes, "A Touch of Murder" and "Family Affairs", meaning that every subsequent episode number is 1 higher in the American cut than the British cut, so the total number of episodes is 13 in the American cut and 12 in the British cut.

 Production

 The series was produced by Joan Sullivan and Martin Lisemore, and directed by Herbert Wise.
 Production was delayed because of complex negotiations between the BBC and the copyright holders of Alexander Korda's aborted 1937 film version.
 This did, however, give the scriptwriter Jack Pulman more time to fine-tune his script.